Shepard Fairey: Legal issues

+Barack Obama HOPE poster lawsuit

-Originally, Fairey had claimed his HOPE poster was based on a 2006 copyrighted photo of then-Senator Barack Obama seated next to actor George Clooney, taken in April 2006 by Mannie Garcia on assignment for the Associated Press, which wanted credit and compensation for the work.
-Garcia believes that he personally owns the copyright for the photo, and has said, "If you put all the legal stuff away, I’m so proud of the photograph and that Fairey did what he did artistically with it, and the effect it's had".
+Fairey's HOPE poster was based on one of several photos of then-Senator Barack Obama taken by photographer Mannie Garcia on assignment for the Associated Press at a press conference in April 2006.
+The AP determined that it owned the photo's copyright and demanded compensation for the work.
 Fairey said his use of the photograph fell within the legal definition of fair use.
-Fairey claims he used pieces of the photo as raw material to create a heroic and inspirational political portrait, the aesthetic of which was fundamentally different from the original photo.
+Fairey claims he used pieces of the photo as raw material to create a "heroic and inspirational" political portrait, the aesthetic of which was fundamentally different from the original photo.
 Lawyers for both sides tried to reach an amicable agreement.

-In February 2009, Fairey filed a federal lawsuit against the Associated Press, seeking a declaratory judgment that his use of the AP photograph was protected by the fair use doctrine and so did not infringe their copyright.
-At first, Fairey claimed that he used the photo of Clooney and Obama, cropped the actor out of the shot, and made other changes.
-In October 2009, Shepard Fairey admitted he had tried to deceive the Court by destroying evidence that he had instead used the photograph alleged by the AP.
-Fairey admitted he had used a close-up shot of Obama, also taken by Mannie Garcia, as the AP had long alleged.
-The solo photo appears much more similar to the final HOPE poster than the photo of Clooney and Obama.
-Fairey's lawyers announced they were no longer representing him, and Laurence Pulgram, an intellectual property lawyer, stated that the revelation put Mr. Fairey's case in trouble.
+In February 2009, Fairey filed a federal lawsuit against the Associated Press, seeking a declaratory judgment that his use of the AP photograph was protected by the fair use doctrine and did not infringe their copyright.
+Originally, Fairey had claimed that photo he had used as the basis of the poster was of Obama seated next to George Clooney, and that he had cropped the actor out of the shot and made other changes.
+However, in October 2009, Fairey admitted he had actually used a close-up shot of Obama, also taken by Garcia, as the AP had long alleged, and that he had tried to deceive the Court by destroying evidence that proved this.
+The solo photo appears much more similar to the final HOPE poster than the photo of Obama and Clooney.
+Following that admission, Fairey's lawyers announced they no longer represented him.
+Laurence Pulgram, an intellectual property lawyer, stated that the revelation put Fairey's case in trouble.

 In May 2010, a judge urged Fairey to settle.
 The parties settled in January 2011.
 On February 24, 2012, Fairey pleaded guilty to criminal contempt of court for "destroying documents and manufacturing evidence."
-On September 7, 2012, Fairey was sentenced to 300 hours of community service, ordered to pay a $25,000 federal fine, and placed on probation for two years by U.S. Magistrate Judge Frank Maas.
+On September 7, 2012, Fairey was sentenced to 300 hours of community service, ordered to pay a $25,000 federal fine, and was placed on probation for two years.

-Fairey was also charged with destruction of property in 2015 for tagging 18 posters at unsanctioned sites.
-The case was later dismissed.
+The AP argued that Fairey knew of the true identity of the reference work even before filing his initial complaint.
+Fairey contends that he did not know the identity of the photographer when he created the poster and that he was initially unaware that the close-up photo of Obama was a separate image, mistakenly thinking it was merely a cropped version of the photo with Clooney.
+He claims that this misrepresentation was an honest mistake, which he only learned of in the middle of the litigation.
+However he also acknowledged that his attempted cover up was "an egregious error in judgement", and that he was wrong to not have immediately notified his counsel.

+Garcia, the photographer, believes that he personally owns the copyright for the photo, and has said, "If you put all the legal stuff away, I’m so proud of the photograph and that Fairey did what he did artistically with it, and the effect it's had".